 - Water Heater Age

-The standard run of a residential water heater with proper maintenance is 10–12 years.
-Although your old water heater isn’t having any concerns, it’s a higher threat of a damaging leak.
+The standard life span of a residential water heater with proper maintenance is 10–12 years.
+Although your water heater isn’t having any concerns, it could be at a higher threat of a damaging leak.

 If you’re unclear of your water heater’s age, inspect the sticker on the heater.
 This lists the manufacturing date and serial number.